Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Materials and Methods

 \subsection{Channel definitions and measurement}

-We construct a typology of YouTube channel types identified in previous research.
-We classify videos as coming from an alternative channel, an extremist channel, a mainstream media channel, or some other type of channel (``other'').
+Following studies of information consumption online that rely on ratings of content quality at the domain level \citep{grinberg2019fake,guess2020exposure}, we construct a typology of YouTube channel types to measure participant exposure.
+Given that YouTube has tens of millions of channels and that the types of content we are interested in a relatively rare, it is necessary to rely on the judgement of experts to help us identify alternative, extremist, and mainstream media channels.
+We use the resulting channel lists to classify all videos to which our participants are exposed as coming from an alternative channel, an extremist channel, a mainstream media channel, or some other type of channel (``other'').
+The process by which these channel lists are described further below; the SM provides more detail on the procedures used by these experts to label channels.

-In our typology, alternative channels tend to advocate ``reactionary'' positions and typically claim to espouse marginalized viewpoints despite the channel owners primarily identifying as White and/or male.
-This list combines Lewis' Alternative Influence Network \cite{lewis18}, the Intellectual Dark Web and Alt-lite channels from Ribeiro et al. \cite{ribeiro2020auditing}, and channels classified by Ledwich and Zaitsev \cite{ledwich2019algorithmic} as Men's Rights Activists or Anti-Social Justice Warriors.
+In our typology, alternative channels discuss controversial topics through a lens that attempts to legitimize discredited views by casting them as marginalized viewpoints (despite the channel owners often identifying as White and/or male).
+Our list combines the 223 channels classified by Ledwich and Zaitsev \cite{ledwich2019algorithmic} as Men's Rights Activists or Anti-Social Justice Warriors, the 141 Intellectual Dark Web and Alt-lite channels from Ribeiro et al. \cite{ribeiro2020auditing}, and the 24 channels from Lewis' Alternative Influence Network \cite{lewis18}.
+After removing duplicates, our alternative channel list contains 322 channels, of which 68 appeared on two source lists, and nine appeared on three.
 Example alternative channels in our typology include those hosted by Steven Crowder, Tim Pool, Laura Loomer, and Candace Owens.
+Joe Rogan's is the most prominent alternative channel in our typology (it appears on all three source lists), accounting for 11.8\% of all visits and 21.8\% of all time spent on alternative channel videos.

-Our list of extremist channels consists of those labelled as white identitarian by Ledwich and Zaitsev \cite{ledwich2019algorithmic}, white supremacist by Charles \cite{charles2020main}, extremist or hateful by the Center on Extremism at the Anti-Defamation League, and those compiled by journalist Aaron Sankin from lists curated by the Southern Poverty Law Center, the Canadian Anti-Hate Network, the Counter Extremism Project, and the white supremacist website Stormfront \cite{sankin-2019-gizmodo}.
+Our list of extremist channels consists of those labelled as white identitarian by Ledwich and Zaitsev (30 channels) \cite{ledwich2019algorithmic}, white supremacist by Charles (23 channels) \cite{charles2020main}, alt-right by Ribeiro et al. (37 channels) \cite{ribeiro2020auditing}, extremist or hateful by the Center on Extremism at the Anti-Defamation League (16 channels), and those compiled by journalist Aaron Sankin from lists curated by the Southern Poverty Law Center, the Canadian Anti-Hate Network, the Counter Extremism Project, and the white supremacist website Stormfront (157 channels) \cite{sankin-2019-gizmodo}.
+After removing duplicates, our extremist channel list contains 290 channels, of which 36.2\% appeared on two or more source lists.
 Example extremist channels include those hosted by Stefan Molyneux, David Duke, Mike Cernovich, and Faith J. Goldy.

+As the examples above suggest, the potentially harmful alternative and extremist channels identified by scholarly and subject matter experts are predominantly from the (far) right in the U.S. Other forms of extremism exist, of course, especially outside the U.S. (e.g., Islamic extremism).